 Supporting students attending Patrick Airlie and Holy Trinity schools who are aged 5 – 12 to help with their physical, emotional, psychological, nutritional and academic needs.

-Multi Agency School Support Program (MASST)
+Multi Agency School Support Team (MASST)

 MASST is an early intervention, school-based program that supports children (5-12 years) who are exhibiting behavior which puts them at risk for negative, possibly criminal patterns of behaviour or victimization into teen years.